KirillChimbur/vk-page-bot-lib/README.md

 Description: There are 2 commands and a logger.
 There is a logger of new messages and a logger that a friend has entered/left in/from VK.
 There are 2 commands:
 1. -push — Mention all members in the conversation.
-Mention all members in the conversation.
 2. -magick — A message that will change the text for about 3 seconds.

 Requirements: BIN PHP 8.0